HiDeoo/starlight-links-validator/.changeset/gorgeous-plums-sleep.md

 'starlight-links-validator': patch
 ---

-Add `mdast-util-mdx-jsx` as a dependency to prevent issues in monorepos with hoisting disabled.
+Moves `mdast-util-mdx-jsx` package to non-dev dependencies to prevent issues in monorepos with hoisting disabled.